Table of Contents[Hide][Show]

 However, there is still something to be said for the convenience of the Disneyland resort hotels’ proximity to the parks.
 All three hotels – the Disneyland Hotel, Paradise Pier Hotel and the Grand Californian – are in walking distance.
 The Grand Californian even has an entrance directly into Disney California Adventure!

-The three hotels all feature great pools, spacious rooms and lots of perks, such as access to Disney’s Extra Magic Hours.
+The three hotels all feature great pools, spacious rooms and lots of perks.
 They are also extremely pricey, with average nightly rates in the $400+ zone and often way higher.

 In comparison, Disney World’s 30 or so hotels cover the gamut of styles and price ranges, with options falling into the categories of Value, Moderate and Deluxe.